Al Harrington

-Albert Harrington (born February 17, 1980) is an American former professional basketball player.
+Albert Harrington (born February 17, 1980) is an American former professional basketball player and cannabis entrepreneur.
 Selected with the 25th overall pick in the 1998 NBA draft, Harrington played 16 seasons in the National Basketball Association (NBA) for the Indiana Pacers, Atlanta Hawks, Golden State Warriors, New York Knicks, Denver Nuggets, Orlando Magic, and Washington Wizards.
 He also spent a short stint with the Fujian Sturgeons of the Chinese Basketball Association (CBA).

 Since retiring from the NBA, Harrington has become an entrepreneur in the cannabis industry.
 Harrington is a cousin of former NBA player and Los Angeles Clippers assistant coach Dahntay Jones.

 Early life

 Born in Orange, New Jersey, Harrington grew up in Roselle, New Jersey and played high school basketball at St. Patrick High School in Elizabeth, New Jersey.
 He was named both Gatorade and USA Today's National Player of the Year, as well as a 1998 McDonald's High School All-American after his senior season.